JosephTLyons/change-line-length/README.md

     two settings
     - [ ] Sometimes it endlessly cycles between two settings
     - [ ] Sometimes Atom says it needs to restart and begins to act very strange
-- [ ] Find a way to discreetly store the current index adjustment instead of using package settings
+- [ ] Find a way to discreetly store the current index instead of using package settings
 - [ ] Present array for user to insert in settings (Settings UI for array?)
 - [ ] Visual indication of PLL, either a pop-up of new value or have down in bottom menu (Ex.
 "PLL: 80")